wp-cli/extension-command/README.md

 ### wp theme path

-Get the path to a theme or to the theme directory.
+Gets the path to a theme or to the theme directory.

 ~~~
 wp theme path [<theme>] [--dir]